motoharu-gosuto/psvpfstools/README.md

   -c [ --f00d_cache] arg    Path to flat or json file with F00D cache.

 ## Special thanks
 - Proxima.
-For initial docs on DMAC5, contributing code for keystone and sealedkey checks, providing F00D service and help with crypto theory.
+For initial docs on DMAC5, contributing code for keystone and sealedkey checks, providing F00D service and help with crypto theory, advising on libtomcrypt.
 - St4rk, weaknespase and everyone involved in PkgDecrypt.
 For zRIF string decode/inflate code.
-- devnoname120 for hmac_sha256 crypto primitives.
+- devnoname120 for hmac_sha256 crypto primitives that were used in initial implementation.
 - SilicaAndPina for pointing at trophy and savedata pfs.
 - CelesteBlue for indicating possibility of sealedkey usage as local key.
 - tomazzz369 for testing and providing XP build